-ACTIVITIES Target Date for Completion Responsible Person/Group Status/Outcome (include dates - mm/dd/yy) 1. current hiring practices as per the Hiring Practices Manual.
+ACTIVITIES Target Date for Completion Responsible Person/Group Status/Outcome (include dates - mm/dd/yy) 1.
+Screen and assess the effectiveness of current hiring practices as per the Hiring Practices Manual.
 Ongoing Director, Comm., Research, & Recruit.
-Web Manager Ongoing - revisions made to Hiring Practices manual as needed. a.
+Web Manager Ongoing - revisions made to Hiring Practices manual as needed. a. b.
 Ensure all teaching and administrative positions are adequately advertised.
-Ongoing b.
-Ensure committee composition and practices align with approved practices as per the Manual.
-Ongoing C. Assess current strategies for advertising to determine whether candidates from all backgrounds and levels of experience are being reached.
-Ongoing - new demographic data collection system integrated into online application d.
+Ensure committee composition and practices align with approved practices as per the Ongoing Ongoing C. Manual.
+Assess current strategies for advertising to determine whether candidates from all backgrounds and levels of experience are being reached.
+Ongoing - new demographic data collection system integrated into online application system d.
 Enhance promotional strategies for the annual Career Fair to encourage candidate participation.
-Pending
+Pending - The Career Fair was cancelled in 2010 and 2011 due to districts anticipated staffing losses.